Ggilb3rt/ft_irc/README.md

   - ERROR
 - OPTIONALS
   - lol nope
-- plus all operators specials habilities
+- all operators specials habilities are needed

 ### Error replies
 [RFC1459 section 6](https://www.rfcreader.com/#rfc1459_line1993), we just have to copie paste all in a file